-With Calico Enterprise and Calico Cloud, you can author DNS Policies that implement fine-grained access controls between a workload and the external services it needs to connect to.
+With Calico, you can author DNS policies that implement fine-grained access controls between a workload and the external services it needs to connect to.

-Calico Enterprise DNS Policy is an extension to the open-source Calico policy model that enables fully-qualified domain names and DNS endpoints to be used within your policy rules.
+Calico Enterprise’s DNS policy is an extension to the Calico Open Source policy model that enables fully-qualified domain names and DNS endpoints to be used within your policy rules.
 DNS policies support wildcard values (e.g. https://api.twilio.com/* ).

 Integrating Kubernetes with firewalls, monitoring platforms, and other external systems is difficult because most of those tools struggle to identify Kubernetes workloads.
 It would be easier to integrate Kubernetes with external systems if there was a way to assign a fixed IP address to a microservice.